 Expect messy hands and have the nail polish remover handy.
 It’s not a huge deal – clean up is a breeze.

 I experimented a bit using three vases.
 Two were the same and one had a moderate design on it.
 All you need to do is fill up a container with some water and then drop the different polish colors in the center.
 Grab a toothpick, make some swirls and start dipping.
-Be sure to work fast as the polish will float to the bottom and you don’t want that.
+Be sure to work fast as the polish will sink to the bottom and you don’t want that.

 Tips for making this vase: